2018 Mac Mini [8th,6C,B] + RX 570 @ 32Gbps-TB3 (Zotac AMP Box Mini) + macOS 10.14.5 [steve4332]

 The Sapphire Radeon RX 570 ITX is a nice card (especially considering it's price) but turned out to be a minor disappointment.
 The card is supposed to be able opreate in fanless mode, but the heatsink is obviously not up to the task.
 The temperature slowly rises to 55C even with modest desktop usage, then the fan kicks in and remains on until the temperature drops to 45C.
 This the whole warming + cooling process just repeats endlessly.
 The card has a small fan, and its lowest setting of 37% PWM spins it up to 1300+ RPM creating an irritating noise every 2-4 minutes.

-My solution was to strip the card from its shroud+fan assembly, install a silent 14cm PWM fan on top of the heatsink and connect it to the GPU's PWM header (using a VGA fan adapter like this).
-A slim 14cm fan nicely fits the case.
-I used zipties to fix the fan to the card's heatsink.
+My solution was to strip the card from its shroud+fan assembly, install a custom PWM fan on top of the heatsink and connect it to the GPU's PWM header (using a VGA fan adapter like this).

 The resulting setup is now perfect for my needs.
 Small, completely silent, inexpensive.
 A rough equivalent of the Breakawy Puck RX 570 but for half the price.
 The Zotac Box Mini is somewhat larger than the Puck and has no Power Delivery, but on the positive side, it is upgradeable. the Puck retails for EUR 600 (in my area), but my setup costed approximately EUR 300.